-Romania: In December new offshore hydrocarbon law to be submitted9.
-November 2020. / SEE Energy News
+Romania: In December new offshore hydrocarbon law to be submitted, SEE Energy News

 The Romanian Government will submit the new offshore hydrocarbon law to the Parliament in December, said State Secretary at the Romanian Ministry of Economy and Energy Dan Dragos Dragan.

 He said that the Government wants to see the first natural gas deliveries from the Neptun Deep offshore field, the largest in the Romanian Black Sea, before 2025.

 Government officials explained earlier that a new offshore hydrocarbon law, requested by the investors in order to adopt final investment decisions for their gas projects, would be unveiled before the elections scheduled for 6 December.
 Still, the draft law will be sent to Parliament for debate and approval only after the elections – when the Government expects to form a stable majority.